maximusdionyssopoulos/PlanMyTimetable/README.md

 ## Credits

 - Tom Anderson ([andogq](https://github.com/andogq)) - Modified the bookmark code available [here](https://github.com/andogq/timetable), to select semester, use nanoid and JSONCrush, and redirect to this site.
+In addition, modified the timetable generator code to be compatible with the types used within this app.